-• UNIT 10 (No textbook reading) - Open Wed, Nov 20, 8:00AM - Tues, Nov 26, 11:59PM - Coursework includes reading posted class lecture information, completing assignments, and participating in Discussion postings.
-ALL ITEMS HAVE SEPARATE DUE DATES AND DUE TIMES BEFORE THE UNIT CLOSES.

-• UNIT 11 (No textbook reading) - Current Event PROJECT - Open Tues, Nov 26, 8:00AM - Fri, Dec 6, 11:59PM - Coursework includes reading posted class lecture information, meeting multiple project deadlines, completing a project, completing discussion postings.
-ALL ITEMS HAVE SEPARATE DUE DATES AND DUE TIMES BEFORE THE UNIT CLOSES.

-- UNIT 12 (No textbook reading) PROJECT #2 Open Fri, Dec 6, 8:00AM Wed, Dec 11, NOON.
-Coursework includes reading posted class lecture information, and completing project requirements. - UNIT 13 (No textbook reading) PROJECT #3 Open Fri, Dec 6, 8:00AM Wed, Dec 11, NOON.
-Coursework includes reading posted class lecture information and completing project requirements.
+- UNIT 10 (No textbook reading) Open Apr 28, 8:00AM May 3, 11:59PM Coursework includes reading posted class lecture information, completing assignments, and participating in Discussion postings.
+ALL ITEMS HAVE SEPARATE DUE DATES AND DUE TIMES BEFORE THE UNIT CLOSES. - UNIT 11 (No textbook reading) Current Event PROJECT (or other topic as instructed) Open May 3, 8:00AM May 9, 11:59PM Coursework includes reading posted class lecture information, meeting multiple project deadlines, completing a project, completing discussion postings.
+ALL ITEMS HAVE SEPARATE DUE DATES AND DUE TIMES BEFORE THE UNIT CLOSES. - UNIT 12 (No textbook reading) PROJECT #2 Open May 9, 8:00AM Wed May 11, NOON.
+Coursework includes reading posted class lecture information, and completing project requirements. - UNIT 13 (No textbook reading) PROJECT #3 Open May 9, 8:00AM Wed, May 11, NOON. - Coursework includes reading posted class lecture information and completing project requirements.

 All of these assignments will be available to you ONLY during their open/close dates.
 You must go into the tab marked "UNIT 1, 2, 3, etc" along the left-hand side of the page and click on all the coursework available.
-BE SURE TO READ ALL INSTRUCTIONS CAREFULLY!!!!
+BE SURE TO READ ALL INSTRUCTIONS CAREFULLY!!!!!